Mattists/mattists.github.io/index.md

 ## About me

 I am working at Kiel University as a PhD student in the Department of Computer Science since March 2024.
-My research group is [Archeoinformatics – Data Science](https://www.uni-kiel.de/de/tf/forschen/institut-informatik/archaeoinformatik), where I work with Prof. Matthias Renz as part of [NFDI4Objects](https://www.nfdi4objects.net/) Task Area 3 "Analytics and Experiments".
+My research group is [Archeoinformatics – Data Science](https://www.uni-kiel.de/de/tf/forschen/institut-informatik/archaeoinformatik), where I work with Prof. Dr. Matthias Renz as part of [NFDI4Objects](https://www.nfdi4objects.net/) Task Area 3 "Analytics and Experiments".

 I am particularly interested in data-centric methods for modeling, integrating and analyzing complex, heterogeneous information in the context of archaeological and cultural heritage research.
 My key research areas include: